gvwilson/thirdbit/fiction/iffy/index.md

 and a matching tank top.
-The bandage stuck to her stomach, on the other hand, was a brighty, shiny blue.
+The bandage stuck to her stomach, on the other hand, was a bright, shiny blue.
 She slid her hand gingerly around to her back and felt a matching square there.